The Rob Ford Story was starting to play out like a classic Hollywood narrative.

 Or as former campaign director and chief of staff, now unofficial Fordian gadfly, Nick Kouvalis exclaimed: Rob 2.0 He gets his shit together, bounds up the set of stairs and dances/shadow boxes triumphantly.
 Flying high now!
 Flying high now!

 At the fall city council meeting, the first after his summer of deep discontent, Mayor Ford promises and delivers to beat back those angling to keep the Jarvis bike lanes, one of his early shows of power in Act One.
 “It’s what the people want,” the mayor pronounced, embracing the populism that got him elected.
-The foul weather now behind him, it was playing out like a blockbuster storybook tale.
-Eye of the Tiger and all that.

 Except that there seemed to be some genre busting going on.
 It wasn’t really the mayor who trumped his adversaries on the bike lane issue but, instead, his diabolical evil henchman, Public Works and Infrastructure chair, Councillor Denzil Minnan-Wong.
 He seemed to do all the heavy lifting while Mayor Ford basked in the accolades.